 - Clinical science

-An important differential diagnosis is another feco-orally transmitted viral infection: hepatitis E (HEV).
-The clinical presentation of HEV is almost identical to that of HAV, with the exception that pregnant women are at a high risk of developing acute liver failure.
+An important differential diagnosis is another feco-orally transmitted viral infection caused by the hepatitis E virus (HEV).
+The clinical presentation of hepatitis E is almost identical to that of hepatitis A, with the exception that pregnant women are at a high risk of developing acute liver failure.
 Serological tests help to distinguish HEV from HAV.

 - Hepatitis A infection is the second most common cause of acute hepatitis in the US.